Routing

 2. Find the needed ID routing configuration and click on it.

-3. Find the needed preset and click on +.
+3. Find the needed rule preset and click on +.

 5. Add Rule, Metadata rule or Rule group.